ibm-cloud-docs/ibm-cloud-provider-for-terraform/autodeploy_template.md

 The following steps show how to create a URL to deploy to Terraform v0.12 template example in {{site.data.keyword.bplong_notm}}.
 {: shortdesc}

 1. Create a template example by using Terraform on {{site.data.keyword.cloud_notm}} provider and publish in the public Git repository.
-To create example, refer [Sample template example](https://github.com/IBM-Cloud/terraform-provider-ibm/tree/master/examples){: external}.
+To create example, see [Sample template](https://github.com/IBM-Cloud/terraform-provider-ibm/tree/master/examples){: external}.
 2. Copy the public Git repository URL, for example, `https://github.com/IBM-Cloud/terraform-provider-ibm/tree/master/examples/ibm-api-gateway`.
 3. Use this syntax to auto deploy the Schematics workspace creation in the {{site.data.keyword.cloud_notm}}.